 Brief Stays are available, there is a three nighttime minimum.

-First Floor: Open living area with TV, dining area and kitchen.
+First Floor: Open living area with TV and Queen Sleeper Couch, dining area and kitchen.
 Master Bedroom with Queen Bed, TV and Master Bath with shower.
 Hallway Half Bath.
 Laundry Closet with stackable washer/dryer.
 Front Screened Porch off the Living/Dining area.
 Rear Screened Porch accessed via the hallway.

 Second Floor: Bedroom with Queen Bed and TV and a Bedroom with a Bunk Bed and TV.
 The second floor Bedrooms share a Bathroom with tub/shower.
 Front covered outdoor space off the Queen Bedroom.

 Bicycle Units, Beach Items, Cottage Items and More!

 *Linens, Bikes, Beach Items, Cottage and Infant Items, and more are available through Beach Outfitters.
 Advance orders of Beach Outfitters items can be made any time prior to your arrival by phoning Ocracoke Island Realty.

 How to Save Money on Your Rental